Words and Expressions to Avoid in Writing

-Let us not drive away readers to another writer's driveway - or website or book.
+Let us not drive away readers to another writer's website, book, or article!

 Do you ever have the feeling that your readers are fleeing your work like crowds running from a disaster area?
-I have had that feeling once or twice.
+It is not a productive feeling and reflects a possible problem with the writing.
+However, this situation can be remedied.

 Make your readers more receptive to your writing by avoiding a few words and phrases that are trite or off putting.

-Much of the online writing we find is what we might call "pop writing", like Pop Music enjoyed by the masses.
-This writing is not considered among classics of formal writing and need not be formal, but it can include tired idioms and trite refrains that are best eliminated.
+Much of the online writing we find is "pop writing"; and much misinformation fills the World Wide Web.
+Further, it can include tired idioms and trite refrains that are best eliminated.

-A new word is like a fresh seed sewn on the ground of the discussion. — Ludwig Wittgenstein, listed in clicheandtritephrases.com.
+A new word is like a fresh seed sewn on the ground of the discussion.— Ludwig Wittgenstein, in clicheandtritephrases.com.

 Some other phrases prove to be equally as distressing.

-Some websites claim that only dumb or stupid people use trite phrases, but I think the use is formed as a habit.
-Calling someone dumb or stupid will not convince them to use other phrases.
+Some websites claim that only "dumb" or "stupid" people use trite phrases, but I think the use of hackneyed phrases is formed out of habit.
+Calling someone "dumb" or "stupid" will not convince them to use other, fresher phrases.

 Some Annoying Phrases

-Keep in mind - This is almost like "Period!" (see below), the use of which seems to be a speaking down to the reading audience by a supposed expert.
-We have other ways of asking an audience to keep a fact at the back of their mends for reference and some of the are:
+We have other ways of asking an audience to keep a fact at the back of their minds for reference and future use.
+Some examples are:

 - Entertain the notion that...

-You may have so other good ideas about this.
+You may have other good ideas about substitute phrases.
 You might also bring up Google Fight, a word fight game not related to the Google company, and compare two phrases or words for the number of results they bring up on Google Search.
 If one entry has many more hits than the other, it might be trite.

-That being said - This phrase sometimes seems hackneyed.
-We mght try some of these phrases with the "that" portion in its stead:
+We might try some of the following phrases with the "that" portion in its stead:

 - Although: Although North Dakota has potential for 500 more oil wells, Texans feel they need the proposed Keystone XL Pipeline northern leg.